The Totally Painless Starter Guide To Veganism

-Meat: I am definitely the wrong person to ask about this because I never liked the taste and texture of meat before I was vegan so I've never been interested in replacing it.
+Meat: I am definitely the wrong person to ask about this because I never liked the taste and texture of meat before I was vegan so I've never been very interested in replacing it.
 BUT, I know some carnivores-turned-vegans who enjoy a wide range of "fake" meat products, which are available from dozens of brands and can be found at most major grocery stores.
-My one exception to the no-fake-meat rule is the Herbivorous Butcher (which does deliver nation-wide!).
-I could eat their vegan meats forever.
+A few brands I do enjoy are Nutcase Vegan Meats and Herbivorous Butcher (both deliver nation-wide!).

 Cheese: there are tons of non-diary cheeses, ranging from the common Daiya (an acquired taste) to artisanal options like Herbivorous Butcher and Miyokos (which again, both delivery right to your door).
 You can even make it yourself (even I can do it, and I am not known for my culinary skills).

 Eggs: there is even now a Vegan Egg!
 You can use it to make just about anything a chicken egg can do.
 There are also lots of creative substitutes from the spice black salt (kala namak), which you can add to tofu to create a very convincing "egg" salad or scramble, or a whole list of baking substitutes for anything you would want to make (including aquafaba, which is the juice from the chickpea cans - and I am so curious to know who figured this substitute out.
 I mean, it totally works, but, it's a weird thing to be the first person to try, right?).